 A. Multi-monitor setups are more than possible; they’re becoming commonplace with gamers.
 You’ll need a graphics card that can support multiple monitors and enough space on your desk.

 A. Anything larger than 24 inches is preferable for casual gaming.
 Most serious gamers are more concerned about refresh rates and screen resolutions, but something around 32 inches is more than enough for hardcore gaming and everyday use.

 A. The stand that comes with it is usually more than enough to provide a stable base on a desk.
 Take note of whether it is an adjustable stand, as this may affect your comfort level.
-However, if you want to free up some space, a wall-mounted stand or multi-monitor display lifts the monitor off the desk.
+However, if you want to free up some desk space, a wall-mounted stand or multi-monitor display is a potential solution.